core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    Then, the proxy stores specifically that resulting response message in its cache.
 That is, such a message is exactly the one to be forwarded to (the previous hop towards) the origin client.

-The specific rules about serving a request with a cached response are defined in {{Section 5.6 of RFC7252}}, as well as in {{Section 7 of I-D.tiloca-core-groupcomm-proxy}} for group communication scenarios.
+The specific rules about serving a request with a cached response are defined in {{Section 5.6 of RFC7252}}, as well as in {{Section 7 of I-D.ietf-core-groupcomm-proxy}} for group communication scenarios.

 # Establishment of OSCORE Security Contexts